Consensus-Based Optimization Methods Converge Globally: Acknowledgments

 The authors would like to profusely thank Hui Huang for many fruitful and stimulating discussions about the topic.

-MF acknowledges the support of the DFG Project ``Identification of Energies from Observations of Evolutions'' and the DFG SPP 1962 ``Non-smooth and Complementarity-Based Distributed Parameter Systems: Simulation and Hierarchical Optimization''.
+This work has been funded by the German Federal Ministry of Education and Research and the Bavarian State Ministry for Science and the Arts.
+The authors of this work take full responsibility for its content.
+MF further acknowledges the support of the DFG Project ``Identification of Energies from Observations of Evolutions'' and the DFG SPP 1962 ``Non-smooth and Complementarity-Based Distributed Parameter Systems: Simulation and Hierarchical Optimization''.
 TK acknowledges the support of the Technical University of Munich for hosting him while conducting the work on this manuscript.
 KR acknowledges the financial support from the Technical University of Munich -- Institute for Ethics in Artificial Intelligence (IEAI).